 Cosmetic and Functional Rhinoplasty

-Most patients are interested in having surgery to change the appearance of their nose, which is cosmetic rhinoplasty.
+Most patients are interested in having surgery to change the appearance of their nose, which is rhinoplasty Miami cosmetic surgery.
 This encompasses any cosmetic change, including a small one like smoothing out a dent on the bridge of your nose.
 Anything that changes how your nose looks is considered cosmetic rhinoplasty.

 Rhinoplasty can also be used to fix how your nose works.
 Things like snoring and other breathing problems can be improved by changing the inside of your nose.
 Functional rhinoplasty is actually fairly common, and it can do a lot for your overall health as well.
 In many cases, cosmetic and functional changes can be made at the same time.